 Consortıum Structure

-The starting point of this project stemmed from a collective endeavor to harness the distinct capabilities and knowledge base of each participating organization.
-Following the clarification of the project concept note, a meticulous assessment of our respective networks and potential collaborators was conducted.
-This outreach was predominantly facilitated through electronic correspondence, utilizing channels such as email and professional networking platforms like LinkedIn.
-The aim was to identify partners whose proficiencies and interests were synergistic with the project's objectives, fostering a collaborative foundation for its execution.
-The researchers from the applicant organization have already partnered with another project with partner organizations and offered the partnership for this proposal.
-After the formation of the partnership process, we discussed the whole partner's strengths and started to project writing and submitting process.
+The starting point of this project has been shaped by the effort to bring together the unique capabilities and knowledge accumulations of each participating organization.
+Following the clarification of the project concept note, our relevant networks and potential collaborators were carefully evaluated.
+This outreach process was primarily facilitated through electronic correspondence via e-mail and professional networking platforms such as LinkedIn.
+The aim was to identify partners with competencies and interests aligned with the project's objectives, thereby establishing a strong collaborative foundation for the implementation of the project.
+The researchers of the applicant organization had already collaborated with the partner organizations in another project and extended partnership invitations for this proposal.
+Once the partnership was formed, the strengths of all partners were discussed, and the project writing and application process was initiated.

-TMC: As the oldest NGO in the field of microbiology society, brings a wealth of practical experience among microbiology staff and an understanding of the specific needs and challenges faced by practitioners.
-The society serves a diverse staff base, providing an opportunity for microbiology laboratory practitioners to develop a wide range of skills and competencies.
+TMC (Turkish Microbiology Society): As the most established civil society organization in the field of microbiology in Türkiye, the Turkish Microbiology Society possesses rich practical experience among microbiology professionals and a deep understanding of the specific needs and challenges faced by practitioners.
+The Society serves a broad base of professionals and provides microbiology laboratory practitioners with a wide range of opportunities to develop skills and competencies.
+In this way, it makes significant contributions to the advancement of the field.

-Unıversıdade Do Mınho: The Universidade do Minho is a public university that offers a wide range of educational programs and conducts research in various fields.
-They have a deep understanding of effective teaching methodologies and best practices in the microbiology field, which can inform the development of training modules.
+UNIVERSIDADE DO MINHO (University of Minho): The University of Minho is a public university that offers a wide range of educational programs and conducts research in various fields.
+They particularly possess deep expertise in effective teaching methodologies and best practices in the field of microbiology.
+This knowledge base will guide the development of the educational modules and enhance the quality of the content.